petitcl/spring-rfc-7807-lib-demo/README.md

 - Transform all Spring Web exceptions (eg: route not found, method not allowed, etc...) to RFC 7807 format
 - Support for internationalization of error messages via integration with Spring's `MessageSource`
 - Allow to provide beans to customize all error responses, for example for adding custom fields (eg: metadata, request id, etc...)
-- Allow to create custom exception handlers that can be used to transform specific exceptions to RFC 7807 format
+- Facilitate creating custom exception handlers that can be used to transform specific exceptions to RFC 7807 format